BerriJ/RcppClock/README.md

 Processes taking less than a microsecond cannot be timed.

-## Acknowledgements
+## Acknowledgments

-This package (and the underlying [cppclock](https://github.com/BerriJ/cppclock) class) was inspired by [zdebruine](https://github.com/zdebruine)'s [RcppClock](https://github.com/zdebruine/RcppClock).
+This package (and the underlying [cpptimer](https://github.com/BerriJ/cpptimer) class) was inspired by [zdebruine](https://github.com/zdebruine)'s [RcppClock](https://github.com/zdebruine/RcppClock).
 I used that package a lot and wanted to add OpenMP support, alter the process of calculating summary statistics, and apply a series of other small adjustments.
-I hope you find it useful!
+I hope you find it useful.